pedrodapp/time-capsule/README.md

 ## 💻 Project

-Presentation template with projects I participated, like events and online courses.
+Time capsule template with projects I participated like events and online courses.

 ## 🚀 Technologies